Eye Floaters (cont.)

 Do eye floaters go away?

 Most eye floaters decrease in size and darkness with time.
 Some of this is due to actual absorption of the floater through the natural processes within the eye.
 Eye floaters may also shift in position within the eye, resulting in less of a shadow effect.
-In addition, the nerves within the brain adapt to and often become used to the presence of eye floaters, ignoring them in a manner similar to the way a person only notices the feeling of shoes on their feet when they think about it.
-Eye floaters eventually tend to become less bothersome.
+In addition, the human brain tends to adapt to and often become used to the presence of eye floaters, ignoring them in a manner similar to the way a person only notices the feeling of shoes on their feet when they think about it.
+Eye floaters eventually tend to become less bothersome, both through reduction in density and size and the above described process of neuro-adaptation.

 Can eye floaters be removed with medication?

 Although certain herbs, vitamins, and iodine-containing products have been touted as effective in decreasing eye floaters, none of these have been proven effective in clinical trials.
 In the unusual cases in which the eye floaters are due to white blood cells in the vitreous from inflammation or infection, appropriate anti-inflammatory drugs or antibiotics will reduce the number of white blood cells.
-There are no oral or eye drop medications of value for the reduction of the common type of eye floaters.
+There are no oral or eyedrop medications of value for the reduction of the common type of eye floaters.
+Abnormal eye floaters due to bleeding in the vitreous from diabetic retinopathy or a retinal tear will decrease as the blood is absorbed.
+However, the cause of the bleeding must be addressed to prevent additional bleeding or retinal detachment.

 Can eye floaters be removed with surgery?

-Breaking up of eye floaters by the use of a YAG laser has been advocated by some, but there is no evidence that this is both safe and effective.
+Breaking up of eye floaters by the use of a YAG laser has been advocated by some ophthalmologists, but there is no evidence that this is both safe and effective.
 The use of a laser also poses significant risks to the vision in what is otherwise a healthy eye.
 The vitreous itself can also be surgically removed by a procedure called vitrectomy.
-This involves multiple incisions into the eye and is reserved for situations in which there is a large amount of non-clearing blood or inflammatory debris within the eye.
-Surgery of either type should not be performed in patients with the common type of eye floaters due to vitreous syneresis or posterior vitreous detachment.
+This involves multiple incisions into the eye and is used in situations in which there is a large amount of non-clearing blood or inflammatory debris within the eye.
+Vitrectomy for the treatment of the common type of eye floaters due to vitreous syneresis or posterior vitreous detachment carries with it a significant risk of cataract formation or retinal detachment.
+In the past few years, use of smaller caliber instrumentation for vitrectomy and the performance of partial vitrectomy for vitreous floaters has reduced, but not eliminated those risks.

 Schiff, William Merril, et al. "Pars plana vitrectomy for persistent, visually significant vitreous opacities."
 Retina 20.6 (2000): 591-596.